-From the first day of classes, the Feinstein School of Social and Natural Sciences (SSNS) trains students to be scientists and practitioners through hands-on fieldwork and real-world research projects that develop their skills in analytical thinking, research methods, quantitative reasoning, and sociocultural learning.
+The Feinstein School of Social and Natural Sciences (SSNS) trains students to be scientists and practitioners through fieldwork and research projects that develop skills in analytical thinking, research methods, quantitative reasoning, and sociocultural learning.

 Across all our programs, alumni find success in graduate programs and their fields.